wdb - Web Debugger

 If you are developing locally with Docker, you can also use wdb to debug a code running inside a container.
 The basic setup looks like this:

-2. Start debugging in your app container, making sure to set WDB_SOCKET_SERVER to the address of the server container, and point it to the expoed port 19840 on that server.
+to the address of the server container, and point it to the expoed port19840

 I will walk through this process in detail, using Docker Compose to set up the containers.